Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Step 4: Keep communicating.

-• You can ask around.
+- You can ask around.
 If you’re uncertain about a response that you receive from a support person or if you just don’t know what to do next, try reaching out to one or two other contacts.
-Important: Provide all the details that you have and that you let everyone know who else is also looking into your downtime.
-You don’t want to accidentally add too many cooks to your web kitchen and end up over-salting the internet soup.
+Provide all the details that you have and let everyone know who else is also looking into your downtime.
+You don’t want to accidentally add too many cooks to your web kitchen and end up creating other issues.

 4. Plan for your level of site traffic.

-Nonprofits don’t always get a lot of site traffic, but if you have, you know that high traffic and lots of site visitors can be joy-inducing and terrifying at the same time.
+Nonprofits don’t always get a lot of site traffic, but if yours does, you know that high traffic and lots of site visitors can be exciting and intimidating at the same time.

 Here are some things to check ASAP:

-• Is your site secure?
+- Is your site protected?
 Are you using security plugins like WordFence and third-party services like Sucuri or Cloudflare?
 Good attention is one thing, but you want to make sure that you’ve enabled monitoring and security features that help guard against spam traffic, too.

-• Does your web host scale resources based on traffic?
-Pantheon, DreamPress, and AWS all adjust for your site when they see traffic spike, but you’ll want to check with your host directly to confirm how and when this is done.
+- Does your web host scale resources based on traffic?
+Pantheon, DreamHost, and AWS all adjust for your site when they see traffic spike, but you’ll want to check with your host directly to confirm how and when this is done.
 Please note: If you’re on a shared hosting plan, your site will not scale for fluctuations in traffic.

-• Do you have a CRM that can handle traffic spikes?
-Most nonprofits use a CRM platform like Salsa Labs, Action Network, EveryAction, ActionKit, Blue State Digital, Luminate Online, etc., to collect donations or petition signatures.
-Make sure all files on these forms are pointing to the CRM providers’ servers instead of your web server to reduce the load on your site from these forms.
+- Do you have a constituent relationship management (CRM) system that can handle traffic spikes?
+Most nonprofits use a CRM platform like Bonterra, Action Network, ActionKit, Blue State Digital, Luminate Online, etc., to collect donations or petition signatures.
+Make sure all files on these forms point to the CRM providers’ servers instead of your web server to reduce the load on your site from these forms.

-At Cornershop Creative, we support hundreds of nonprofit websites to ensure they are secure, stable, and performing well.
+At Cornershop Creative, we support hundreds of nonprofit websites to ensure they are secure, stable, and high-performing.
 Additionally, our team can help maintain and manage your organization’s website, too.

 With the Cornershop support packages, you receive:

-And best of all, you get Fast Tasks.
+Best of all, you get Fast Tasks.
 With these tasks, you can contact our team with any issues you’re experiencing.
-We’ll take care of any small bugs or issues on the site, answer your questions, add content, or just be a resource for your team.
+We’ll take care of any small bugs or issues on the site, answer your questions, add content, or just be a reliable tech resource for your team.

 Website maintenance is a big job, but it’s absolutely necessary to make sure your website performs well for your supporters now and into the future.
 With these tips, you can provide your audience with the best experience and allow them to find the information they are looking for without frustration.
 And, if you need a hand, we’re always here to help.